-Using direct withdrawal via ACH – a form of Direct Payment via ACH – can help strengthen your sustaining donor program.
-Direct withdrawal via ACH helps to retain donors and cultivate recurring donors.
-The payment method also removes the hassle often associated with credit/debit card and check donations.
-There are no expiration dates with direct withdrawal via ACH, and it eliminates the need to store and handle paper checks.
+Using direct withdrawal via ACH – commonly known as Electronic Funds Transfer or EFT) – can help strengthen your sustaining donor program.
+Direct withdrawal via ACH helps to retain and cultivate recurring donors.
+ACH removes the hassle often associated with credit/debit cards because there are no expiration dates with direct withdrawal via ACH.
+ACH also eliminates the need to store and handle paper checks.
 Additionally, direct withdrawal via ACH reduces fees and resources spent on processing donations made by credit/debit cards and paper checks, allowing your donors’ resources to more fully support your mission.

 Nonprofit Toolkit: Grow Your Sustaining Donor Program

 Don't know where to start?
 Need help growing your sustaining donor program using ACH?
 Use the Building a Sustaining Donor Program with ACH toolkit.
 The toolkit offers practical tips and resources for leveraging direct withdrawal via ACH payments to retain donors and sustain contributions.
 It consists of several core pieces:

 (Religious organization example)

 (Designed to communicate the benefits of ACH)